 Charlotte Mason’s ideas have definitely influenced UTH.
 The studies for art, literature, prose, and poetry expose children to authors, artists, and composers along with their works in a Charlotte Mason fashion.
 Lesson plans always include narrations and picture studies, but they also sometimes add background material to be read by the parent and other activities, such as learning vocabulary words, coloring, drawing, identifying map locations, and acting.

 Prose lessons use real books that are included on UTH’s site.
 For kindergarten, children will listen to My Father’s Dragon, stories from The Great Big Treasury of Beatrix Potter, Raggedy Ann Stories, Raggedy Andy Stories, The Velveteen Rabbit, and Uncle Wiggily’s Adventures.
 First graders listen to The Story of Dr. Doolittle, The Wind in the Willows, and The Princess and the Goblin.
 Second graders hear The Wonderful World of Oz, Alice in Wonderland, and Pinocchio.
-(Books include LibriVox audio narrations so parents need not do the reading aloud themselves, but parents can read the stories aloud themselves if they prefer.)
 Third graders listen to stories and tales from around the world and child-friendly versions of some of Shakespeare's plays.
+For fourth grade, students Treasure Island, A Christmas Carol, King Arthur and His Knights (by Radford), and Old Greek Stories.
+Fifth graders will read Tom Sawyer, Rebecca of Sunnybrook Farm, and a selection of short stories.
+These public domain literary works have free audio narrations, courtesy of LibriVox, and the audio narrations are linked within each lesson.
+Parents can read books aloud, have children read books themselves, or use the audio narrations.
 Both the stories and the audio narrations are presented in segments for each lesson, so there’s no problem finding your place to pick up the next day.
-Discussion questions, vocabulary, and other activities gradually expand in the primary grades.
+Discussion questions, vocabulary, and other activities gradually expand as you progress through the grade levels.